Skip to Content Facebook Feature Image

 In a statement posted to social media, Namdar only told Americans to evacuate several days into the conflict, when airspace was largely closed and many commercial flights were unavailable.

-“The messaging that went out to American citizens — after the U.S. struck Iran — was woefully late and, initially, confusing," said Yael Lempert, who served as U.S. ambassador to Jordan until 2025.
-Lempert is one of five former ambassadors expected to speak about the department's failures at an event Thursday at the American Academy of Diplomacy in Washington.
+“The messaging that went out to American citizens — after the U.S. struck Iran — was woefully late and, initially, confusing," Yael Lempert, who served as U.S. ambassador to Jordan until 2025 told the AP.
+Lempert was one of five former ambassadors who spoke Thursday about the department's failures at an event hosted by the American Academy of Diplomacy in Washington.

 Other poorly executed evacuations, such the Biden administration's withdrawal from Afghanistan, have drawn criticism.